malakabdalla/Recipe-App/README.md

 #Recipe App

+This App can be found live on Git Hub pages on : https://malakabdalla.github.io/Recipe-App/

 Introduction of the project aim:
 This is an app that fetches from a public api a displays recipes